 Youth athletes.
 Casual runners and cyclists.
 Gym enthusiasts.
 Neighborhood walkers.
 Competitive sports athletes.
 No matter how you like to be active, our Sports Medicine team provides expert care for all ages and lifestyles.

-Sports Medicine provides non-surgical care for a wide range of injuries to bone, muscle, and other soft tissues, along with concussion management and screening for cardiac issues in athletes.
+Our Sports Medicine team provides non-surgical care for a wide range of conditions and injuries to bone, muscle, and other soft tissues, along with concussion management and screening for cardiac issues in athletes.
 Our staff believes in taking the time to help you understand your injury and develop an individualized treatment plan to get you back to your game quickly and safely.
-Our experienced physicians, fellowship-trained in sports medicine, have worked with professional, college and high school sports athletes, making us uniquely qualified to care for you and your family.
+Our experienced physicians, fellowship-trained in sports medicine, have worked with professional, college and high school sports athletes, making us uniquely qualified to care for you.

-We are certified to perform musculoskeletal ultrasound right in our office, and sports rehabilitation (physical therapy) is available within our building, giving you better integrated care and added convenience.
+We are certified to perform musculoskeletal ultrasound right in our office, and sports rehabilitation (physical therapy) is available within our building in Lititz, giving you better integrated care and added convenience.

 Conditions We Treat

-Our Sports Medicine team uses the latest techniques to treat a wide variety of athletic injuries and conditions, including:
+Our Sports Medicine team uses the latest techniques to treat a wide variety of athletic-type injuries and conditions, including:

 - Soft-tissue injuries—including bruises, strains, sprains and torn ligaments, tendonitis and bursitis.
 We may treat these with physical therapy, medication, joint injections, splints or minimally invasive surgery.